erictleung/awesome-nosql-guides/README.md

 - [Introduction To NoSQL - Martin Fowler](https://youtu.be/qI_g07C_Q5I) (54:52) - Great introduction to NoSQL databases, the types of NoSQL databases, their history, pros and cons, and how and when to use them.
 - [NoSQL Distilled](http://martinfowler.com/books/nosql.html) - Very digestable and affordable book describing the different NoSQL databases and help you make the decision on whether using a NoSQL database is appropriate for your project.
 - [Seven Databases in Song](https://youtu.be/jyx8iP5tfCI) (1:43) - Fun song about seven (six are NoSQL) databases with a very condensed overview of how they each work.
+- [NoSQL Databases: a Survey and Decision Guidance](https://medium.com/baqend-blog/nosql-databases-a-survey-and-decision-guidance-ea7823a822d#.nhzop4d23) - "This NoSQL Toolbox allows us to derive a simple decision tree to help practitioners and researchers filter potential system candidates based on central application requirements."

 ## Data Structures and Modeling